atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 In this step you'll:

-1. Identify the IP address CIDR blocks to specify for both your VPC and the subnets within it.
+1. Review Default VPC Topology
-2. Provision the VPC using AWS CloudFormation.
+2. Determine VPC CIDR Block
+3. Determine Subnet CIDR Blocks

-If you're just experimenting and don't care which CIDR block is used to build the VPC, you can move to the next step, [Use AWS CloudFormation to Provision the VPC](#use-aws-cloudformation-to-provision-the-vpc).
+If you're just experimenting and don't care which CIDR block is used to build the VPC, you can move to the next step, [Use AWS CloudFormation to Provision the VPC](#7-provision-the-vpc).

 Otherwise, you should take the non-overlapping CIDR block that was allocated by your Network team and break it down so that you can assign CIDR blocks to the subnets that make up the initial shared development VPC.